6 ways to help you identify your company’s core competencies

 Aside from tight competition, businesses are also vying to keep track of today’s ever-changing trends to maintain relevance in the market sector.

-When you have a clear and strong understanding of your organization’s core competencies, it will be easier for you to establish your brand.
-On top of that, you will know how to market and grow your brand more effectively.
+When you have a clear and strong understanding of your organization’s core capabilities, it will be easier for you to market, grow, and establish your brand.

 Examples of business core competencies

-Your business’s core competencies should not only focus on your products and services.
+A company’s core competency model should not only focus on its products and services.
 As we’ve mentioned, it can also encompass your skills and capabilities.

-To explain it further, below we have listed top examples of famous brands and their common core competencies:
+To explain it further, we have listed some examples of core competencies established by famous brands:

 Amazon’s excellent customer service